draconisPW/PWMAngband/docs/birth.rst

 ..

 Shooting Ability
-  Using ranged missile weapons (and throwing objects) is included in this skill.
-Different stats apply to different weapons, but this ability may modify the distance an object is thrown/fired, the amount of damage done, and the ability to hit a creature.
+  Firing ammunition with a bow, sling, or crossbow is included in this skill.
+  Dexterity and this skill affect the chance to hit when firing.
+It does not influence how far ammunition can be fired (that is set by the damage multiplier for the bow, sling, or crossbow) or the amount of damage a hit causes.
+This skill increases with the level of the character.

+..

+Throwing Skill
+  Throwing a weapon or ammunition is included in this skill.
+Weapons or ammunition specially designed for throwing are much better when thrown than other weapons or ammunition.
+Dexterity and this skill affect the chance to hit when throwing.
+It does not influence how far an item can be thrown (that is set by strength and the weight of the thrown item) or the amount of damage a hit causes.
 This skill increases with the level of the character.

 ..